People / Graduate Students

 Hector M. Callejas

-transnational indigenous politics; environmental governance; rural development; the Americas
+indigenous politics; international law; environmental governance; rural development; Central America

 Bio & Research Interests